-* Why did Amos keep Chief on a leash but let Copper go unrestrained?
-It's all well and good to teach your dog to stay near your house on its own accord while it's still young, but shouldn't Amos have been personally watching him during this learning period?
+* Why did Amos Slade keep Chief on a leash but let Copper go unrestrained?
+It's all well and good to teach your dog to stay near your house on its own accord while it's still young, but shouldn't Slade have been personally watching him during this learning period?
 There are wild animals all around their house! [[FridgeHorror A puppy Copper's size could get]] ''[[FridgeHorror eaten]]'' [[FridgeHorror if it wanders too far.]]

 * When Tod is getting to know Vixey, Dinky and Boomer suddenly show up out of nowhere to watch them.

 * During the bear attack, Amos Slade struggles to reach for his gun since his foot is caught in one of his traps.
 The trap is clearly seen being held down by a post; it would probably take less effort to pull it out of the ground and go for the gun rather than try to pry the trap open.

 * The movie begins with the baby fox's mother hiding him and sacrificing her own life for his, [[Disney/Bambi]]-style.
 However, foxes almost never have a single cub.
 This mother wasn't just carrying her baby to safety.
 She was carrying to safety the only baby of the litter who survived the hunt.